 Francis Collins was raised in a secular family.
-He became decidedly solidified atheist in college where atheism was the reflexive view that prevailed in the science department where he concentrated his studies.
-It was reflexive for him because he really didn’t question the atheism he consciously began to embrace.
+He became decidedly atheist in college where atheism was the entrenched posture of the science department where he concentrated his studies.
+He really didn’t question the atheism he consciously began to embrace because it was so much of the fabric of his studies.
 It was simply part of the program.
 It went with the scientific study that was to become his life’s work, or so he assumed.

 He didn’t question atheism until a gentle, dying woman asking him what he believed one day after sharing her belief in God with him.
-He didn’t have an answer, he realized, because he had merely assumed his belief without research or analysis.
-He had adopted his position without really examining evidence and could not say why he believed what he believed.
+He didn’t have an answer, and the realization arose that he had merely assumed his belief without research or analysis.
+He had adopted his position without really examining the evidence.
+He could not even say why he believed (or didn’t believe) what he believed (or didn’t believe).

-Being a scientist, he was aware that his unexamined position was untenable.
+Being a scientist, he was keenly aware that his position was untenable.
 He vowed never to be at a loss for words if he was ever asked a similar question again.
-He knew what he wanted the answer to be – he was comfortable with the idea there was no God – but he realized that he didn’t know why he came to that conclusion.
+He knew what he wanted the answer to be – he was comfortable with the idea there was no God – but he realized that he had no real support for that conclusion.
 So, he began to examine the evidence.

 As he dug into the various world religions, he saw that there was much more to be examined than he had time to digest and assimilate on his own.
-To quicken his pace to his ultimate destination, he sought out a minister, and the minister gave him a book by an Oxford scholar who described his own examination of the evidence.
+To quicken his pace to an ultimate destination, he sought out a minister to ask for a resource that could digest and summarize the basis for belief in God.
+The minister gave him a book by an Oxford scholar who described his own examination of the evidence.
 The scholar was CS Lewis.

 Francis Collins didn’t get more than a few pages into reading before he was impressed by the “great depth of thinking and reason to be applied to the question of God”.
 This was not what he expected.

-He had always assumed that reason and faith were on “opposite poles”, but he discovered that nothing could be further from the truth.
-In fact, he began to realize that reason and faith go “hand in hand”.
-But, this realization didn’t come easy for him.
+He had always assumed that reason and faith were on “opposite poles”, but those assumptions began to crumble.
+In fact, he began to realize that reason and faith go “hand in hand”, but that realization didn’t come easy for him.